 Becoming a Cam Model

 There are two different ways to get into cam modeling, studio and independent.
+Either way, sticking with the best paying webcams is important, but you also want to be working with a company that is honest and does what they say when it comes to modeling live on cam.
 Whatever cam website you use will take care of all the background work, so all you need to begin is register, verify your identity, and have a webcam.

 What will you be doing as a cam model?
 There are many different shows you can do.
 Most webcam model’s shows are sexual in nature, either fully nude or teasing.
 Some are able to make money just talking to their viewers, forming online friendships.
 Some people are able to go online and just talk about their day.